Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Further ablation study

-\paragraph{TLC Ablation} In \Cref{tab:tlc_ablation} the results of applying test-time local converter (TLC~\cite{chu2022improving}) to the NAFNet blocks during inference are presented.
-This transformation makes good improvements in the metrics of some restoration tasks.
-It works by changing the behavior of some layers of the network during inference and is supposed to get better results in those images that have a size larger than the used for training the images.
-For this study, we have considered different scenarios to apply TLC to DeMoE: (1) no TLC, (2) TLC applied to all layers, and (3) TLC partially applied to those experts where it addresses a significant improvement.
-It can be seen in \Cref{tab:tlc_ablation} that experts that struggle with TLC are the LOLBlur and ReLoBlur experts, which implies a decrease in performance in low-light deblurring and local-motion deblurring.
-As no general improvement has been found in the use of TLC, and also considering the low performance on the low-light task, the final version of DeMoE does not include it during inference.
+\paragraph{TLC Ablation} \Cref{tab:tlc_ablation} presents the results of applying the test-time local converter (TLC~\citep{chu2022improving}) to NAFNet blocks during inference.
+This method adapts the behavior of specific network layers at test time and is designed to improve performance on images larger than those used in training.
+While TLC leads to notable metric improvements in some restoration tasks, our study on its application to DeMoE considered three scenarios: (1) no TLC, (2) TLC applied to all layers, and (3) TLC applied partially only to experts where it yielded significant gains.
+The results in \Cref{tab:tlc_ablation} indicate that TLC adversely affects the LOLBlur and ReLoBlur experts, leading to performance degradation in low-light and local-motion deblurring tasks.
+Since TLC did not provide a general improvement and even hampered performance on the low-light task, we excluded it from the final version of DeMoE.